Content and topics

 What our core training covers

 - An introduction to human rights and where they come from (primarily the European Convention on Human Rights/Human Rights Act 1998)

 - An exploration of key common law judgements relevant to maternity care including Montgomery vs Lanarkshire

 - Consideration of the implications of human rights law and common law cases for maternity care, and what legal obligations doctors and midwives have as NHS employees

-- Practical discussion of case studies and common scenarios in small groups, e.g. consent for induction, maternal request caesarean, request to give birth in a birth centre by a woman who does not meet guidelines
+- Practical discussion of case studies and common scenarios in small groups, e.g. consent for induction, maternal request caesarean, request to give birth in a birth centre which does not meet guidelines

-- have choice conversations with women that facilitate providing the information women need, giving a professional recommendation and exploring alternative options, to achieve informed consent
+- Choice conversations with women and birthing people that facilitate providing the information they need, give professional recommendations and explore alternative options in order to achieve informed consent

-- sensitively challenge behaviour by colleagues that is disrespectful or unsafe
+- How to identify sensitively challenge behaviour by colleagues that is disrespectful or unsafe

-- reflect on appropriate informal and formal escalation routes if needed to protect women’s rights and safety
+- Appropriate informal and formal escalation routes if needed to protect women and birthing people’s rights and safety